solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

 title: Program Configuration
 objectives:
   - Define program features in the `Cargo.toml` file
-  - Use the Rust `cfg` attribute to conditionally compile code based on which features are or are not enabled
+  - Use the native Rust `cfg` attribute to conditionally compile code based on which features are or are not enabled
-  - Use the Rust `cfg!` macro to conditionally compile code based on which features are or are not enabled
+  - Use the native Rust `cfg!` macro to conditionally compile code based on which features are or are not enabled
   - Create an admin-only instruction to set up a program account that can be used to store program configuration values
 description: